 National research context

-We have a central role in England's health and care research landscape and we work alongside others who have an overarching aim to strengthen health research in the UK.
+We have a central role in England's health and care research landscape and we work alongside other organisations that have an overarching aim to strengthen health research in the UK.

 Each UK nation has its own government department that oversees health and care research: